Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 - ./SPARQL/ is the directory where all the SPARQL queries can be found.

 - There are three folders for the analysis of multilingual information reuse: ./WCC-based_gsso_multilingual_info_reuse, ./WCC-based_wikidata_multilingual_info_reuse/ ./WCC-based-QLIT-info-reuse-from-Wikidata.
 Additionally, there is some tests for GSSO in the folder ./additional_test_gsso_multilingual_info_reuse.
-You can find more detials below.
+You can find more details below.

 Although we cannot include the integrated data and some intermediate data due to the strict